Superfund Climate Resilience

-- Produce adaptation fact sheets specific to the types of remediation systems most likely to be affected by climate change, to help project decision-makers identify potential system vulnerabilities and adaptation measures.
+- Produce fact sheets specific to the types of remediation systems most likely to be affected by climate change, to help project decision-makers identify potential system vulnerabilities and resilience measures.

 - Develop and implement in-person and Web-based training to help EPA regional staff, cleanup contractors and other stakeholders plan and implement remedies that are resilient to weather and climate changes.

 - Develop site-specific vulnerability assessment technical support that provides forward-looking understanding of climate impacts, documents existing resilience measures, and recommends adaptation measures.

 The Superfund program will update its current priority actions to meet relevant goals of EPA’s 2021 Climate Adaptation Action Plan.
 In 2021, the U.S. EPA Office of Land and Emergency Management (OLEM) issued a directive recommending approaches to consider when evaluating climate resilience throughout the Superfund cleanup process for non-federal National Priorities List (NPL) sites.